Comparison of Exterior Power Operations on Higher K-Theory of Schemes: Combinatorially versus Homotopically Defined Operations

 To avoid repetitions, when we say below that an assembly of power operations preserves some weak equivalences, we tacitly assume that the symbol~$\lambda^k$ denotes the corresponding morphism $\lambda^k$ introduced in the previous section, see \eqref{Eq: morphism lambda} and \eqref{Eq: Old lambda operation}.

 For any idempotent complete exact category $\cM$, let $i\cM$ denote the category of weak equivalences for $\cM$ consisting only of isomorphisms in $\cM$, let $qC\cM$ denote the category of weak equivalences for $C\cM$ consisting of quasi-isomorphisms in $C\cM$ and let $qB\cM$ denote the category of weak equivalences for $B\cM$ consisting of morphisms which are quasi-isomorphisms with respect to both differentials.
-The standard inclusion functor $\cM \rightarrow C\cM$, $V \mapsto V[0]$, then obviously induces a continuous map
+The standard inclusion functor $\cM \rightarrow C\cM$, $V \mapsto V[0]$, then induces a continuous map

+which is a homotopy equivalence by \cite[Theorem~1.11.7]{ThomTro}.
 It is obvious that every assembly of power operations preserves isomorphisms.
 We consider the categories $C\cM_n$ to be equipped with the assembly of power operations according to \cref{prop: DoldPuppe Operations} and \cref{Prop: DoldPuppeOperations II}, which by assumption preserves quasi-isomorphisms.

 \begin{lem} For any $n\ge 0$ and $k\ge 1$, the following diagram commutes up to homotopy:

 \end{lem}

 \begin{proof} This immediately follows from the construction of the maps $\lambda^k$ in the previous section. \end{proof}